HongW2019/OAP-spark2.4.3/README.md

 spark.executor.extraClassPath     ./oap-0.6-with-spark-2.3.2.jar                      # relative path
 spark.driver.extraClassPath       ./oap-0.6-with-spark-2.3.2.jar                      # relative path
 ```
 In addition to running on the YARN cluster managers, Spark also provides a simple standalone deploy mode.
-If install Spark Standalone mode, you simply place a compiled version of Spark and OAP on each node on the cluster.
+If install `Spark Standalone mode`, you simply place a compiled version of Spark and OAP on each node on the cluster.
 ```
 spark.sql.extensions               org.apache.spark.sql.OapExtensions
 spark.executor.extraClassPath      /<PATH_TO_OAP_JAR>/oap-0.6-with-spark-2.3.2.jar    # absolute path